 The Organization sponsors a tax deferred annuity plan qualified under section 403(b) of the Internal Revenue Code.
 The Plan covers full-time employees of the Organization.
-Contributions to the plan were made in the amount of \$7,326 and \$7,629 for the years ending December 31, 2015 and 2014, respectively.
+Contributions to the plan were made in the amount of \$3,602 and \$7,326 for the years ended December 31, 2016 and 2015, respectively.